Mahmoud-Emad/Switchkeys/clients/py/docs/auth.model.md

 # SwitchKey Auth Example

-This example demonstrates how to use the SwitchKey client for user authentication.
+This script demonstrates how to use the SwitchKey client for user authentication.

 Usage: